1703 North Beauregard St.

 If your manuscript makes it through our first round of reviews, it enters the pool of manuscripts on hand for a particular theme issue, or for use as a special topic.
-When we assemble a particular issue, we review all manuscripts that fit that issue's theme, as well as any non-theme-related submissions.
+When we assemble a particular issue, we review all manuscripts that fit that issue's theme, as well as any nontheme-related submissions.
 We consider many factors, such as the balance of perspectives, locations, grade levels, and topics.
-Some articles will be selected for the print issue, and others will be online-only.
-You will be notified regarding whether your manuscript is selected for the issue.
+Some articles will be selected for the print issue, and others will be online only.
+We will notify you regarding whether your manuscript is selected for the issue.

 All manuscript selections are tentative until we go to press.
 During the editing and layout process, we may have to make last-minute space adjustments and thus, very occasionally, must omit an article we had provisionally accepted.
 In such cases, we often are able to publish the article online.
 We will notify you if this happens to your article.

 If your manuscript is selected for the issue's table of contents, it will be assigned to a staff editor, who will shepherd it through the editing and layout process.
 The style requirements of Educational Leadership—as well as space limitations—often dictate heavy editing, and we appreciate your collaboration with the editors in the process.

-You will be e-mailed an edited version of your manuscript for your review, correction, and approval.
+Your editor will e-mail an edited version of your manuscript for your review, correction, and approval.
 At this time, you will have a chance to correct errors, answer our queries, and update any information.
-Please do not retype the manuscript!
 Just make your changes directly in the electronic version of the manuscript, marking them clearly, and send them back to your editor.